Skip to content

 Recommended by: Angela, Where Angie Wanders

-Margate on the South Coast has always been the epitome of an iconic English seaside town and its once-abandoned theme park, aptly known as Dreamland, has now been given a retro theme makeover with rides, shows, and even a roller rink.
+Margate has always been the epitome of an iconic English seaside town.
+The town’s once-abandoned theme park, aptly known as Dreamland, has now been given a retro theme makeover with rides, shows, and even a roller rink.

 Of course, it’s Margate’s sandy beach that pulls in the crowds.
 But head into town and discover the eclectic vintage shops, tea rooms and antique stores – a nod to a generation that is looking for something other than fish and chips.